 Using your current password

 You can use your current password to change your Kerberos password via the IS&T website or through the Atlas mobile app (Menu → Profile → Update password).

 If you forgot your password

-You can use your current password or valid MIT certificate to change your Kerberos password.
-You can also change it using a Duo-enrolled device.
+If you’ve forgotten your current password, don’t worry!
+You can also change your password online using a valid MIT certificate or with a Duo-enrolled device.
 With the Duo option, you’ll need your MIT ID number as well.

 If you have questions or need help with a password change, contact the Service Desk.